ribborges/tasks-api/README.md

 Download and install [node.js](https://nodejs.org/en).

-Create a .env and set the variable DB_USER and DB_PASSWORD to your MongoDB cluster user and password.
+Set the .env variable to your MongoDB URI (Variable name: MONGO_URI).

 Open your terminal/cmd on the repo directory and run: